 At the bottom of this section, you’ll have to key in the total monthly tax deductions (MTD) paid during your year of assessment.
 MTD or Potongan Cukai Bulan (PCB) is the compulsory mechanism where employers deduct monthly tax payments from a taxable employee’s salary.
 You can find this amount on your EA form.

 Tax Reliefs and Rebates

 We’ve already explained how tax reliefs can reduce your chargeable income (and thus your tax rate and tax amount) above.
 Well, here’s the part of the form where you can go ahead and claim for all the tax reliefs you’re eligible for.
-The full list of tax reliefs you can claim for is on the LHDN website; if you’d like a visual guide to these tax reliefs, you can check out our infographic on How To Maximise Your Tax Refund.
+The full list of tax reliefs you can claim for is on the LHDN website, but you can also refer to our post on everything you should be claiming for here or refer to this infographic below.

 Once all your tax reliefs have been claimed, your chargeable income determined, and your tax rate and amount decided, you can claim for any tax rebates you are eligible for.
 Zakat and fitrah can be claimed as a tax rebate for the actual amount expended up until the total tax amount.

 For example, say your employment income is RM50,000 a year and you have claimed RM15,000 in tax reliefs.
 This would bring your chargeable income down to RM35,000 and the amount of tax you have to pay is RM600.
 If you have contributed RM400 in the last year on zakat, you can minus that amount from the RM600 and end up with a final tax amount of RM200 to pay.

 Besides zakat and fitrah, you are also eligible for a tax rebate of RM400 for yourself if your chargeable income does not exceed RM35,000.
 To find out more about the tax rebates that you could be eligible for, you should check our article on it here.